East Canyon Fire: Events

 The East Canyon Fire was first reported on June 14, 2020, around 12:41 PM, on a ridge east of Menefee Peak, owned by the Bureau of Land Management (BLM), near Mancos, Colorado.
 The fire was started by a lightning strike, from a large lightning storm, in a pinyon-juniper forest on a mesa surrounded by numerous canyons.
-Fueled by pinyon-juniper, Gamble oak, and grass, the fire is burning in a hard area to reach, requiring fire crews to use aircraft to fight the fire.
+Fueled by pinyon-juniper, Gambel Oak, and grass, the fire was burning in a hard area to reach, requiring fire crews to use aircraft to fight the fire.
 By the evening the fire had grown to 1100 acre, burning on both BLM and private land in La Plata and Montezuma Counties, specifically on the east side of Weber Canyon and the west side of Cherry Creek.
 Fire crews focused on keeping the fire east of Highway 46, where it threatened two subdivisions, south of Highway 160, and west of County Road 105.
 As a result, fifteen homes and the Target Tree Campground were placed under mandatory evacuation.

 By the next day, June 15, Red Flag warnings were in place and crews began to secure the western area of the fire, protecting a radio tower and two nearby homes.
 Due to high winds, the fire moved down the east side of Weber Mountain.
 In the afternoon, the fire pushed towards Highway 160.
 It burned one mile south of the highway, resulting in the highway being closed.
 A Temporary Flight Restriction was also put in place for 10 miles around the fire.

 As of the evening of June 16, the fire had burned 2568 acre and crews had reached five percent containment and made significant progress with dozer lines and fire retardant drops.
 However, the fire kept moving down small canyons and began breaching retardant lines.
 Two privately owned pieces of equipment and a small privately owned bridge burned.
 A bear with badly burned feet was tranquilized and transported to a rehab facility.

 Two days later, on June 18, the BLM reported that the fire was back to zero containment.
 The next day, June 19, they reported it was 17 percent contained.
 This progress was due to light favorable wind conditions.
 On June 22, all evacuation orders were lifted and all sides of the fire, except the northwest flank, were contained.
 The fire was contained by June 27, 2020.
 It burned a total of 2905 acre.